ovh/docs/pages/web/web-paas/configuration-services/headless-chrome/guide.en-au.md

 Puppeteer requires at least Node.js version 6.4.0, while using the async and await examples below requires Node 7.6.0 or greater.

-Using the $partner_full [Config Reader](https://github.com/platformsh/config-reader-nodejs) library requires Node.js 10 or later.
+Using the Web PaaS [Config Reader](https://github.com/platformsh/config-reader-nodejs) library requires Node.js 10 or later.

 ### Other languages